python-trio/trio/README.rst

      ParkingLot gets to be arbitrarily tightly integrated with the scheduler.
 Or we could tell tasks how many tickets they got?

+     (Maybe the name for this is a Turnstile.)

+   - XX rule for user code, to document: never catch a Cancelled exception! let it propagate!

+     of course it's necessarily the case that cancellation exceptions can be wiped out by regular errors, just something like an __exit__/finally block with a typo in it will do it.  and KeyboardInterrupt has the same problem but people seem to survive...

+     some way to recover after handling an error that might have stomped on a cancellation?

+     if current_cancelled():
+         ...

+     # or, re-raises the correctly annotated Cancelled if any:
+     reraise_any_pending_cancel()

+     is it an error to exit a triggered cancellation scope without an exception set? should it reraise? that seems pretty magical...

+   - convenience methods for catching/rethrowing parts of MultiErrors?

    - XX add test for UnboundedQueue schedules properly (only wakes 1 task if 2 puts)